 So what sheen should you use?
 Here are my preferences:

 Walls: Flat, matte or eggshell throughout house.
-Eggshell or satin in bathrooms or kitchens.
+Eggshell in bathrooms or kitchens.

 Ceilings: Always flat or matte.
 (Unless in the kitchen or bathroom.)
 Anything higher than matte will show imperfections.
 A shiny ceiling can be beautiful but only if you have a level 5 finish.
 Side note: You may sometimes see track homes that definitely do not have a level 5 finish and yet the ceilings have a shine to them.
 This is not something they have done with design in mind; instead this is done because it is more cost effective for the builder to have the painter do the same sheen on both the walls, the ceiling, the doors and the trim.
 It takes less prep, less time and therefore keeps the costs down.